 Bacon, Egg and Spinach Cups with Tomato Chutney

 - 6 rashers streaky bacon

 - 6 tspn cream

 - freshly grated nutmeg

-- Hank’s Tomato Chutney
+- Chutney (to serve)

 Preheat oven to 180C.
 Remove stems from spinach and wash well.
 Put spinach into a saucepan and cook over a low heat until just wilted.
 Season with salt, pepper and nutmeg, and set aside.
 Line a 6 cup muffin tin with bacon, and put into preheated oven for 3 minutes.
 Take muffin tin out of oven, tip off excess fat, and put a large spoonful of the spinach into each bacon-lined cup.